 The DMMC will collaborate closely with other data management centres of the Network (e.g. the Hospital for Sick Children and Montreal Heart Institute).
 Harmonization includes developing and implementing common data dictionaries, common variable definitions, and standardized naming conventions.

 In addition to developing guidelines and policies on data sharing in consultation with other members of the Network, the DMMC will take the lead on education and training on data use across the Network, as well as providing helpdesk functions regarding technical data matters.

 The training will feature tutorials and demonstrations on various topics from the responsible and ethical use of health-related data for research, Findable, Accessible, Interoperable, and Re-usable (FAIR) health-related data, and statistical considerations in analyses of secondary data from different sources.

 Precision health and artificial intelligence

 The CHF Alliance has assembled a strong team of precision medicine and AI experts.
-The CRLB-GMEL (Guillaume Pare) and Ted Rogers Centre for Heart Research (S Mital, SickKids) will be the primary laboratories integrating biomarker data from the cohorts.
+The CRLB-GMEL (led by Guillaume Pare) and Ted Rogers Centre for Heart Research (S Mital, SickKids) will be the primary laboratories integrating biomarker data from the cohorts.
 Both groups have substantial expertise in molecular phenotyping using metabolomics, proteomics, transcriptomics and genomics (including rare variant analysis, polygenic risk score development, and Mendelian randomization analyses).

 They will be supported by advanced analytic groups through Hamilton Health Sciences (Jeremy Petch, Director, Centre for Data Science and Digital Health – CREATE); SickKids AI in Medicine (M Mazwi, Co-chair), University of Montreal (R Avram, digital health AI and wearables), Laval University & Quebec AI institute (A Durand, reinforcement learning), and MHI (E O’Meara, functional imaging).